RowanDurrant/Chess-Engine/README.md

 But it does work in the barest sense of the term, and can do castling and en passant!

 How it works: when it's your turn you will be presented with a list of possible moves.
 Type the row number (not piece ID!) into the console and it'll move the chosen piece to the chosen position.
 If you want to do something fancier either type in "O-O" for a king-side castle, "O-O-O" for a queen-side castle or "En Passant" followed by the file of the pawn to en passant (ex: "En Passant D" to en passant with the D pawn).

-choose_black_or_white.R does what it says on the tin and is mostly for ELO testing purposes, complete_with_en_passant.R lets you play as white every time

 TO FIX:
-- castling bug
+- [x] castling bug
-- weird error message crashes it sometimes?
+- [x] weird error message crashes it sometimes?
-- make it actually good lol
+- [ ] make it actually good lol

+31/10/22 Edit:

+Having my annual go at this.
+Now comes with unicode pieces!
+Will try and make it into a shiny app and host somewhere so it can be inflicted on you all more easily.